microsoft/vsts-nuget-bootstrapper/readme.md

 ```

 ### From Visual Studio
-If you left a project-level packages.config with the package "VSS.PackageManagement.Bootstrap", you can use Visual Studio to update the environment.
+If you left a project-level packages.config with the package "Microsoft.VisualStudio.Services.NuGet.Bootstrap", you can use Visual Studio to update the environment.
 Simply use "Manage NuGet Packages for Solution" in the IDE to update the package.

 Note that if you mix command-line updating with this method, the version "currently installed" by the IDE may not match the version actually installed.